MacKentoch/react-native-beacons-manager/examples/samples/ranging.ios.md

 # Fully detailed documentation for "ranging beacons in iOS"

-This documentation give a deeper explanation on how to range (*but ranging only*) beacon in iOS.
+This documentation give a deeper explanation on how to range (*but ranging only*) beacons in iOS.

-This documentation is linked to the sample code [monitoring.ios.js](./monitoring.ios.js)
+This documentation is linked to the sample code [monitoring.ios.js](./ranging.ios.js)

 ## 1- request authorization